-Depending on when Term 2 begins at different CEMS institutions, RGL Seminars can take place between January and early April.
-As the RGL Seminar is a mandatory element of the programme that can under no circumstances be postponed, it is the student's responsibility to make sure that they will be able to attend a RGL Seminar at the beginning of Term 2.
+Depending on when Term 2 begins at different CEMS institutions, RGL Seminars can take place between January and April.
+As the RGL Seminar is a mandatory element of the programme that can under no circumstances be postponed, it is the student's responsibility to make sure that they will be able to attend a RGL Seminar in Term 2.
 The RGL Seminar accounts for 1 ECTS credit.
+Students don't receive a grade but the RGL seminar can be failed if the learning objectives or full attendance requirements are not met.

 Contrary to the Block Seminar, no specific re-allocation of places is foreseen for the RGL seminars.
 Taking the RGL seminar at a different school may in exceptional cases be allowed, but the student must obtain permission from the involved schools well in advance.

 Schools may include a social event in connection to the RGL seminar, in which participation can be declared mandatory.
-Social events may be organised in cooperation with local Student Clubs.
+Social events may be organised in cooperation with local CEMS Clubs.